Mountain Root for Weight Loss Recipe

 If you’re starting fresh, try it with my 3-Day Detox Weight Loss Smoothie.
 The two together?
 Magic.

-The Power of Mountain Root for Weight Loss
+What is Mountain Root for Weight Loss ?

 If you’re creating a gentle reset, pairing this with my Smoothie Detox for Weight Loss creates a body-loving duo that’s easy to stick with.